neurospin/rql_download/README.rst

 RQL_download
 ------------

 This module allows to setup a s-ftp service on the server hosting your database.
-Thus, all query results are accessible (we use the python_fuse_ package or Twisted_ to build the filesystem) in a definite s-ftp repository.
+Thus, all query results are accessible (we use the python_fuse_ package or Twisted_ to build the filesystem) through a predefinite s-ftp repository.
 Users can then access and download their data using the s-ftp protocol.

 .. _Twisted: https://pypi.python.org/pypi/Twisted
 .. _python_fuse: https://pypi.python.org/pypi/fuse-python